apabon123/Option-Framework/README.md

 - **Position Storage Improvements**: Centralized position storage in the Position Inventory as a single source of truth
 - **Hedging Logic Refinement**: Fixed boundary adjustments in the hedging algorithm to prevent over-hedging
 - **Display Formatting**: Improved display of Greeks in trading reports and logs for better readability
+- **Enhanced SPAN margin calculator with realistic hedging benefits**
+- **Improved greeks sign handling throughout the codebase**
+- **Added option to configure which margin calculator to use (SPAN, Simple, or Option-specific)**
+- **Configuration-driven architecture with comprehensive YAML configuration**
+- **Implemented portfolio margin calculation with proper delta hedging**
+- **Added advanced volatility bootstrapping for option pricer**
+- **Better handling for short options and long stock positions**

 ## Architecture